By the end of this lesson, you will be able to:

 What is her goal for the future?

-Now it’s your turn to write a short professional introduction about yourself.
+Now it’s your turn to write a short professional introduction.

-Say what you are currently improving (like English, computer skills, etc.)
+What you are currently improving (English, computer skills, etc.)

 Example: